codecov/python-standard/README.md

 ## Configuration

 This project is written in `Python 3.6`.
-Unit tests are written with the `pytest` framework and coverage reports are generated using `pytest-cov` plugin.
+Unit tests are written with the `pytest` framework and coverage reports are generated using the `pytest-cov` plugin.

 Unit tests: `/test_index.py`